marvellousotu827-ctrl/devlit-dashboard/README.md

 # Devlit Dashboard

-A responsive frontend dashboard built with HTML and CSS (and JavaScript if applicable).
+A responsive frontend dashboard built with HTML and CSS.
 This project focuses on layout design, UI structure, and clean component styling.

 ---